Iterative regularization in classification via hinge loss diagonal descent: Appendix

 It is worth mentioning that we cannot apply directly the proof in \cite[Lemma $2.5$]{beck2017linearly}, due to the fact of possible unboudedness of $\argmin D_{t}$, when $t\to\infty$.
 Indeed by applying directly \cite[Lemma $2.5$]{beck2017linearly} we can deduce the existence of $\theta_{t}$, such that \eqref{eq: GC for Dt} hold true.
-However this is not sufficient for establishing linear convergence of the proposed scheme (see Proposition \ref{ratesdualenergy}). \begin{proof}[\textbf{Proof of Lemma \ref{lemmaPL}}] For all $t\geq 0$, the problem $\underset{u\in \R^n}{\min} D_{t}(u)$ is equivalent to the following constrained optimization one:
+However this is not sufficient for establishing linear convergence of the proposed scheme (see Proposition \ref{ratesdualenergy}), since, in general, $\theta_{t}$ may vanish asymptotically.